spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 - ``F5`` executes the current file

-- ``F9`` executes the currently highlighted chunk of code: this is very useful to update definitions of functions (say) in the interpreter session without having to run the whole file again.
+- ``F9`` executes the currently highlighted chunk of code: this is very useful to update definitions of functions (say) in the console session without having to run the whole file again.
 If nothing is selected ``F9`` executes the current line.